dhgutteridge/Brew-Distance/README.rst

 Another good article that discusses optimizations and character weightings is `Beyond StringUtils.getLevenstheinDistance <http://bend-ing.blogspot.ca/2008/06/beyond-stringutilsgetlevensteindistance.html?m=1>`_.
 It offers ideas for improving the basic Brew edit distance algorithm.

-Unfortunately, the original article by Chris Brew that defines his algorithm appears to no longer be available on the internet.

 Credits
 -------